lmrl-bio/lmrl-bio.github.io/call.md

 ## Guidelines

-Deadlines are by midnight, PDT.
+Deadlines are by 11:59PM, PDT.

 - **September 20: Deadline for abstract and travel award submission.**
 - September 30: Notification of selection, posters, talks, and travel awards.